OutSystems/docs-howtos/src/development/data-grid/how-to-save-data.md

 summary: How to edit the Grid data and save the changes to the database
 ---

-#  How to save changes to the Data Grid Reactive
+#  How to save changes to the OutSystems Data Grid

 This example shows how to edit the Grid data and save those changes to the database.